-And yet, Crazy Rich Asians has become a hit amongst US book clubs with Caucasian-Americans comprising 80 per cent of its fan base.
-The book has spent over 17 weeks on the New York Times Best Seller list alongside other heavyweights like The Handmaid’s Tale.
-And since its mid-August release, the movie has smashed box office estimates.
-It carries the hopes of Asians in the West for broader representation in Hollywood beyond the usual stereotypes.
+And yet, Crazy Rich Asians became a hit amongst US book clubs with Caucasian-Americans comprising 80 per cent of its fan base.
+The book spent over 17 weeks on the New York Times Best Seller list alongside other heavyweights like The Handmaid’s Tale.
+The movie smashed box office estimates.
+It carried the hopes of Asians in the West for broader representation in Hollywood beyond the usual stereotypes.
 The movie’s success has led Kwan, also the film’s executive producer, to be named as one of Time Magazine’s 100 Most Influential People in the World in 2018.

 What universal themes in this story are so compelling that Crazy Rich Asians is the first non-period Hollywood movie in 26 years (since the Joy Luck Club) to feature an all-Asian cast?
 What is it about a story set in a “foreign” sub-culture that has such mass appeal?
 And what parallels might this crazy world have with the counter-cultural kingdom of God?

 Entering a crazy kingdom